 This also requires two people and the recessed lid must be removed first.
 Remove the bolt from the coupler (#080027).
 Slide the cover through the track toward the roller for a few feet on both sides.
 Then roll it up by turning the roller by hand.
 Repeat this procedure until the cover is totally retracted keeping the roll as compact as possible.
 To reduce any possible drag, loosen both brakes completely.
-On the opposite end of the mechanism is a square hole washer (#110145); the washer is sized to accept a standard $\frac{1}{2}$ " drive ratchet socket wrench.
+A square hole washer (#110145) is located on the opposite end of the mechanism; the washer is sized to accept a standard 1⁄2" drive ratchet socket wrench.
 Follow the procedure above to remove coupler or clutch bolt and loosen the brakes.
 Insert the wrench into the washer and use the wrench to reverse the main tube.
 This will uncover the pool.

-AWARNING It is physically easier to remove the cover using the ratchet wrench than it will be to close the cover.
+▲WARNING It is physically easier to remove the cover using the ratchet wrench than it will be to close the cover.
 Closing the cover manually requires two strong people.
 If you are using your cover as a safety barrier, make sure you will be able to close the cover if needed, before you open the cover.